 Phone services; Digicel, TVL

 The following is an overview of the islands I have already traveled to in Vanuatu.
 If you have been to any additional islands and would like to contribute content, please send an inquiry to [email protected]

-Santo Espiritu, commonly referred to as just Santo, is the largest island in Vanuatu.
+Santo Espiritu is commonly referred to as just Santo.
+This is the largest of Vanuatu’s 83 islands.
 The east coast is well connected by sealed roads from Luganville in the south to Port Olry (pronounced Port Lory) in the north.
 You can take a hire car along sealed roads.

 Other parts of the island such as the interior, north coast and west coast are unsealed and only accessible by 4WD.

 The most popular attractions in Santo Espiritu include; the blue holes, Millenium Caves, SS Coolridge, Lonnoc Beach, Poly Olry and Million Dollar Point.

 Malekula is the second largest island in Vanuatu, but perhaps the most culturally diverse.
 There are regular flights and boats from Santo and Port Vila to Malekula.